5 Solopreneur Struggles — and How to Solve Them

 4. Handling everything alone

-Working as a solopreneur can be intimidating because you’re responsible for everything pertaining to the business.
+Working as a solopreneur can be intimidating because you’re responsible for everything about the business.
 There is no turning to your boss to take over and “fix” things when they go wrong.
-Handling everything yourself can take some getting used to, especially in the first year or two.
+Handling everything yourself can take some time, especially in the first year or two.

 The good news is that you don’t have to be alone.
 Attend networking events, meet new people, and nurture professional relationships.
-The whole prospect is less overwhelming if you find people with similar concerns whom you can talk to, bounce ideas off of, or simply ask questions.
+The prospect is less overwhelming if you find people with similar concerns whom you can talk to, bounce ideas off, or ask questions.

 - Seek out local meetups for local solopreneurs.
 If there aren’t any, start your own!
 Social media makes it easy.

-- Look into finding a mentor or hiring a business coach to teach you how to get through the rough stuff.
+- Find a mentor or hire a business coach to teach you how to get through the rough stuff.

 - Join your local chamber of commerce, and attend its meetings and events so you can mingle with other business owners.

-- Engage on social media by joining industry groups on LinkedIn and/or Facebook, or follow along with topical Twitter chats.
+- Engage on social media by joining industry groups on LinkedIn and Facebook, or follow along with topical Twitter chats.

-- Try planning for a trade show or conference; not only can you expand your brand visibility this way, but you’ll also meet other like-minded people to establish camaraderie with.
+- Try planning for a trade show or conference; you can expand your brand visibility this way and meet other like-minded people to establish camaraderie.

 By enacting these tips over time, you’ll find you’ve developed relationships and reduced (or eliminated) those feelings of isolation.
 Being around other professionals can also help keep inspiration and motivation levels high.